-We'll discuss here not only what normally happens when you overstay a visa, but whether people who have overstayed can ever successfully get a green card.
+We'll discuss here not only what normally happens when someone overstays a visa, but the rare situations in which people who have overstayed can successfully get a U.S. green card.

-If you overstay a visa, it becomes legally void (automatically canceled) as of the date that you were scheduled to leave, unless you had already applied for an extension or otherwise begun the process of having your status changed.
-By remaining in the U.S., you violate U.S. immigration laws, most likely accrue what's known as "unlawful presence," and can be removed or subjected to future penalties.
+If you overstay the time permitted on a visa, that visa becomes legally void (automatically canceled) as of the date that you were scheduled to leave the U.S., unless you have already applied for an extension or otherwise begun the process of having your immigration status changed.
+(See I.N.A. § 222(g), 8 U.S.C. § 1201(g).)

-If you've identified a potential basis upon which to apply for legal status in the United States, speak to an immigration lawyer immediately.
-Limited circumstances exist under which you could actually submit your application in the United States despite the overstay and unlawful presence and proceed to obtain a green card without having to leave the United States.
+If you've identified a potential basis upon which to apply for legal immigration status in the United States, speak to an immigration lawyer immediately.
+Limited circumstances exist under which you could actually submit your application in the United States despite the overstay and record of unlawful presence and proceed to obtain a green card without having to leave the United States.

 For example, someone who marries a U.S. citizen becomes an "immediate relative."
 This is one of the few categories of applicants allowed to apply for a green card within the United States through the process called adjustment of status (but it works ONLY for people who entered the U.S. lawfully, most likely using a visa; not for undocumented persons).
 Because applicants don't have to leave the U.S. during the adjustment of status process, they cannot then be penalized for a lengthy visa overstay with a three-or ten-year time bar.